Facebook Ads Lead, Paid Media Specialist, Speaker, 15+ years of PPC and Facebook Ads expertise

 “I’m already advertising on Facebook—I boost posts.”

-“What do you mean boosting is wasting my money?”
+“Wait, what do you mean boosting posts on Facebook is wasting my money?”

 Yes, you can improve your post’s reach with boosting.
 But, that improvement is only superficial.
 With boosting, your targeting options are extremely limited.
 Yes, you can choose behaviors and interests, demographics, and geography.
 But, you can’t use your custom audiences.